Kenan & Kel: Home media

 On July 28, 2011, the first season of Kenan & Kel was released on the iTunes Store.

 On November 29, 2011, the second season was released.
 On February 13, 2012, the third season was released.
 On August 13, 2012, the fourth season was released.
 Seasons 1 and 2 were released on the UK iTunes store in September 2013.
 As of 2021, most of the series is available to watch on Paramount+.
 Seasons 1 and 2 can be found on Netflix, except for "Baggin' Saggin' Kel", "Safe and Sorry", "Bye Bye, Kenan: Part 1" and "Bye Bye, Kenan: Part 2".

+Reception

+The series won the "Favorite TV Show" award at the 1998 Kids' Choice Awards.

 Legacy

 In a December 3, 2022, Saturday Night Live comedy sketch, Kenan Thompson, a longtime SNL cast member, appears in a spoof of Kenan & Kel called Kenan & Kelly with guest host Keke Palmer.
 In the skit, Palmer explains her desire to reboot Kenan & Kel after meeting Thompson and expressing her fondness of him during his Nickelodeon years.
 The skit is intercut between pseudo-interviews and recreations of the Rigby's grocery store set from the original series featuring Thompson, Palmer, and Mitchell.
 The addition of elements such as Palmer's disapproval of the word "idiot" to describe her, her pregnancy reveal, the robbery of Rigby's, and the subsequent shooting death of Kel are played for dramatic effect, which Thompson concludes as a reason why the "reboot" failed.

+The series inspired a duo of funk DJs from Campinas, São Paulo, who share the same names as the protagonists and became known for mixing funk, hip hop and electronic sounds.